Visual Modality Prompt for Adapting Vision-Language Object Detectors: Related Work

-\textbf{Image Translation for Object Detection.} Image translation methods map images from one domain to another by adjusting the domain characteristics while preserving essential content~\cite{pang2021imagetoimage}.
+\textbf{Image Translation for Detection.} Image translation methods map images from one domain to another by adjusting the domain characteristics while preserving essential content~\cite{pang2021imagetoimage}.
 Most methods rely on generative approaches~\cite{kingma2022autoencoding, goodfellow2014generative, pang2021imagetoimage}.
 A notable method, Pix2Pix by Isola et al., uses a paired generator-discriminator setup to generate domain-specific images based on paired data and labeled guidance~\cite{isola2017image}.
 On the other hand, CycleGAN by Zhu et al. introduced a framework for domain translation without paired supervision, making it effective for tasks with unaligned datasets~\cite{CycleGAN2017}.
-Variational Autoencoders (VAEs) are simpler to train than GANs but often need tighter constraints to match GAN-level image quality.
-For OD, HalluciDet~\cite{medeiros2024hallucidet} adapt image translation methods in a two-step adaptation; in the first, the detector is fine-tuned in an RGB distribution closer to the target IR, subsequently, the RGB detector is used to train the translator model.
-Recently, ModTr~\cite{medeiros2024modality} proposed to train the translator using zero-shot detectors pre-trained on COCO combined with fusion strategies, which benefits the IR adaptation while preserving the pre-trained knowledge.
-Different from these methods, we focus on modality adaptation from large zero-shot vision-language ODs to other modalities such as infrared and depth, leveraging the powerful generalization abilities of these RGB-based open-vocabulary detectors without losing their prior knowledge.
+For OD, HalluciDet~\cite{medeiros2024hallucidet} adapt image translation methods in a two-step adaptation; in the first, the detector is fine-tuned in an RGB distribution closer to the target IR modality, subsequently, the RGB detector is used to train the translator model.
+Recently, ModTr~\cite{medeiros2024modality} proposed to train the translator using zero-shot detectors pre-trained on COCO combined with fusion strategies, which benefits the IR adaptation while preserving the pre-trained COCO knowledge.
+Different from these methods, we focus on multimodality adaptation from large zero-shot vision-language ODs to other modalities such as infrared and depth, leveraging the powerful generalization abilities of these RGB-based open-vocabulary detectors without losing their prior knowledge.